diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 By default Diskover-web does not load all indices in Elasticsearch.
 This is for performance reasons in case there are thousands of indices in Elasticsearch.

-First check that there are not any missing indices in Elasticsearch.
+🔴 &nbsp;First check that there are not any missing indices in Elasticsearch.
 To see all diskover indices in Elasticsearch:

 ```
 curl -X GET "htt://<eshost>:9200/_cat/indices/diskover-*?v=true&s=index&pretty"
 ```

-on AWS ES/OpenSearch:
+  On AWS ES/OpenSearch:

 ```
 curl -X GET -u user:pass "http://<aws es endpoint>/_cat/indices/diskover-*?v=true&s=index&pretty"